agungsumargo/agungsumargo/README.md

 # Hi there 👋

-- 🔭 I’m currently working on a Digital Infrastructure project
+- 🔭 I’m currently working on BI and Data Analytics project
-- 🌱 I’m currently learning Business Analytics
+- ⚡ Supports Manchester United
 - 📫 How to reach me: agung@outlook.sg

 <!--